 Your auto loan is another candidate for payoff once you’ve paid off a credit card.
 You may even prioritize your auto loan over your mortgage, especially if your auto loan has a high interest rate.
 You’ll save money on interest and own your vehicle sooner.
 In some cases, your auto insurance rate will go down once your loan is completely repaid.
 And with your auto payment and credit card payment out of the way, you’ll have more funds available for your other financial goals.

 You Can Put the Money in Savings

 If you don’t have other credit cards or debts to pay off, the next best thing is to put the money in savings.
 You can contribute to your retirement fund, kids’ college fund, emergency fund, or vacation savings.
-It'll be easier if you divert the funds to your savings goal immediately after you've paid off your credit card.
+It'll be easier if you divert the funds to your savings goal immediately after you've paid off your credit card by setting up an automatic transfer.
 It's harder to save the money once you get used to spending it.

 Your Account Will Remain Open Unless You Close It

 Paying off a credit card isn't like paying off a loan.
 When you pay off a loan, the account is considered closed and if you want to borrow more money, you’ll have to apply for another loan.
 Assuming your credit card account was in good standing when you paid off the balance, the account will still be open.
 You don’t have to close the account unless it’s part of a larger plan to reduce the number of credit cards you have.
 If you use your credit card, make it a goal to pay off your balance in full each month so you don't get back into debt.

 Keeping a paid account open can help your credit score by lowering your overall credit utilization.
 Plus, if the account has a long history, it will help your average credit age.